yjg30737/yjg30737/README.md

   <p>== 2022/06/21 ==</p>

   <p>I recently started Flutter.
-It works fine and design is great.
+It works fine and design is great(actually it is some of the best i've ever seen).
 Especially unifying Desktop/Web/Mobile scheme seems to be really ambitious to me.</p>

   <p>I will use it when i have to make the very or semi-simple desktop-mobile responsive application or mobile-only application, even though Flutter has a performance issue with iOS and obviously it is.. new.</p>